18F/https/configuration/elb.md

-## TLS on an Elastic Load Balancer
+## Terminating HTTPS on an Elastic Load Balancer

 (**[Jump right to the ELB configuration choices.](#configuration-choices)**)

+When you use an ELB as the public-facing endpoint for your project, you can choose to use it in two ways:

+1. Terminate HTTPS there and pass unencrypted traffic to its backend instances.
+1. Pass encrypted TCP packets straight through to the backend instances, which then terminate HTTPS on the application server or reverse proxy (e.g. nginx).

+This document focuses on #1 - **terminating HTTPS on an ELB**.

-If you use an Amazon Elastic Load Balancer (ELB) as the public-facing endpoint for your project, you have limited control over your TLS configuration.
+If you terminate HTTPS on an Amazon Elastic Load Balancer (ELB) for your project, you have limited control over your TLS configuration.

 You **have control** over:

 * certificate signing algorithm (e.g. SHA-256)
-* private key algorithm and bit-length (e.g. RSA 4096-bit or ECDSA 256-bit)
+* private key algorithm and bit-length (e.g. RSA 2048-bit or ECDSA 256-bit)
 * [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) (if the header is set on backend instances)
 * supported TLS protocol versions
 * allowed ciphersuites

-You **do not have control** over:
+When you let the ELB terminate HTTPS, you **do not have control** over:

 * [DH parameters](#limited-dh-parameters) (locked to 1024-bits, which is bad)
 * [OCSP stapling](#ocsp-stapling)